 It is an entirely different type of architecture than the “monolithic” approach we are used to within SFCC.

-A great podcast is also available on the “Unofficial Salesforce Commerce Cloud Podcast” about Headless and the PWA Kit.
+There’s also a podcast episode on the “Unofficial Salesforce Commerce Cloud Podcast” about headless and the PWA Kit.

 Managed Runtime